SAP/cf-nodejs-logging-support/README.md

 // ... "msg":"Test data {\"field\": \"value\"}" ...
 ```

-In some cases you might want to dynamically read the actual logging level from a variable.
-Instead of using switch...case expressions you can simply use following method:
+In some cases you might want to set the actual logging level from a variable.
+Instead of using conditional expressions you can simply use following method, which also supports format features described above.
 ```js
 var level = "debug";
 logMessage(level, "Hello World");